 “We were able to play clean volleyball.
 We did the same thing last week when we won a set against Minooka.
 Joliet West is a very good team and they played great the rest of the way.
 But winning a set against them should give our girls a confidence boost.
 We won a set against Minooka, we won a set against Joliet West.
 These girls have shown that they can compete.
 Now, we need to eliminate some of the self-inflicted mistakes.”

 Joliet West put it into all-gas, no-brakes mode in the second set, moving out to a 13-3 lead and never looking back.
 The Tigers’ serving got back on track after some uncharacteristic serving errors in the first set and finished the night with 16 aces, led by five from Lina Govoni and four by Sydney Piazza.
 Eden Eyassu had a match-high 11 kills for West, while Lexie Grevengoed had seven and Govoni had five.
-Faith Jordan had four kills and three blocks, while Mady Gant had three blocks.
-Govoni also had 10 assists, while Julia Adams led with 16.
+Faith Jordan had four kills and three blocks, and Mady Gant had three blocks.
+Govoni also had 10 assists, and Julia Adams led with 16.

 Jordan and Gant were dominant in the middle all night defensively and gave the Tigers another point of attack.